 Deadlines for application

 There are no deadlines.
-Trustees meet in February, June and October – e.g. applications received up before mid-August will be considered in the October meeting.
-Applications take 2-6 months to process.
+Trustees meet three times a year to discuss applications, usually in February, June and October.
+Applications take up to 6 months to process.

 Organisations cannot apply more than once a year.

 90, The Mount

 For enquiries relating to offenders and ex-offenders, older people, or the young people programme – please email email@example.com For enquiries relating to asylum seekers and refugees, Gypsies and Travellers, people with mental health problems, or people experiencing violence or abuse – please email firstname.lastname@example.org For any other general queries, please email email@example.com